philipp1993/DynamicMediaBTRouter/README.md

 Enable the _dynamic_ playback of any media sound on the Bluetooth device.
 Especially for the direction guide of your navigation software.
 The Bluetooth channel should be opened when a playback is started and closed after the playback is finished.

 ### Why another app?
-There a several who do the same!
+There a several that do the same!
 No, not exactly!
 All other apps I've seen are not dynamic or (I suppose) use the isMusicPlaying() function which in fact isn't reliable.
 Therefore a use the Visualizer API to grab anonymized info from the global audiomix and can for sure determine if audio is played.